PhD-2024/MD_course_SYNGEN_2025/README.md

 | `chown` | Change file owner and group.
 Example: `chown user:group file` |

-1) (Bash) Scripts are essentially nothing essentially nothing more storing commands in a text file so you can reuse them (also great to have reproducability - no arbitray behavior due to typos-)
+1) (Bash) Scripts are essentially nothing essentially nothing more storing commands in a text file so you can reuse them (also great to have reproducability - no arbitray behavior due to typos-).
+You usually start them with the so called shebang `#!/bin/bash` which tells the computer with which interpreter to execute it - here bash. `#!/bin/python3`would be a python script for example.
+You can of course completely forgo it and manually call the `bash`command in the shell.

 2) Wildcards/placeholders `*` any chars, `?` one char.
 3) Redirections `>` redirects stout to a new file.
 `>>` appends to file.